den-materials/mock-technical-interview/README.md

 For each index of the original array, you want to replace it with the sum of every integer **except** the integer at that index.

-How would you code a general solution for this mapping?
+Write a function for this mapping.

 ## Decimal to Binary